-He apologized about the traffic but pointed out that we would see many interesting scenes from our car windows on route.
+He apologized about the traffic but pointed out that we would see many interesting scenes from our car windows on the route.
 He was not wrong – at one point we were joined by an elephant at some traffic lights!
 The traffic was bad but Mushfiq kept us entertained by talking about Dhaka’s history and people.
-Eventually we left the traffic and hustle and bustle of Dhaka behind, and were cruising through lush green countryside.
+Eventually, we left the traffic and hustle and bustle of Dhaka behind and were cruising through lush green countryside.

 Our first stop was an enchanting 500 years old red brick mosque, not used anymore but preserved as an example of the architecture of the time.
 While in the area, we dropped in on a school made out of bamboo where we were invited in to see the end of an English lesson.
 The children seemed delighted to have visitors and were very keen to practice their English and have a go on Mushfiq’s iPad!

 Waving goodbye to the children we continued through Sonargaon’s sleepy back roads to a beautiful pink and white palace.
 Now a museum, it was once a Hindu merchant’s home that has been beautifully preserved.